prookyon/MonoObsLog/README.md

 ## Requirements for running development version

-- Python 3.8 or higher
-- PyQt6
-- matplotlib
-- astropy
-- astroplan
+- Developed with Python 3.12 - not tested with other versions
+- dependencied listed in requirements.txt

 ## Installation